"Jay Porter paid his taxi driver and ducked under a string of red-and-white incident tape to approach the sprawl of police cars..."

 “Only now have I received a call from your embassy.”

 “I was told that I had an appointment.
 My apologies.
-I can come another time.”
+I can return later.”

 “No, of course not, you are here.
 Please sit.
 Hanna, two coffees.
 Unless you prefer tea?”